Etejerina/a-walk-in-python/day_1.md

 ### Cross-platform

-Refers to a language that is supportes in multiple platforms, such as Windows, Linux, Mac, Raspberry Pi, etc.
+Refers to a language that is supports in multiple platforms, such as Windows, Linux, Mac, Raspberry Pi, etc.

 ### Multi-paradigm